Sourdough Pizza “a taglio” Style

 8. Dough Docker

 Its easy to overlook this handheld medieval looking torture contraption as an essential tool for making grilled pizza.
-Sure, a fork can do the same job, but this does it some much better.
+Sure, a fork can do the same job but this does it so much better.
 And faster.
 And it only costs $10.

 Next Level